Guide to the Practice of

 Understanding Breath Prayer

 A Breath prayer is short.
 It is composed of two halves.
 The first is recited as you inhale, and the second as you exhale.
 This requires the prayer to have a natural conceptual break.
-It is most often written in two halves.
-They are easily memorable and repeatable.
+These two halves are easily memorable and repeatable.
 Each should let you pray with a slow rhythm, and intentional breathing.

-It is most common for a breath prayer to be repeated over a number of minutes.
+It is most common for a breath prayer to be repeated over several minutes.
 There may be an initial power to the insightfulness or reality of the prayer.
-When we meditate upon the words as we repeat them, that power begins to take hold.
+When we meditate upon the words through repetition, that power begins to take hold.
 No matter where you are, you are invited to slow your breath.
 To swirl around the words in meditation.
 To pause between remembrances for moments of contemplation with God.
-Listening and paying attending to the fullness of your body and experience.
+Listening and paying attention to the fullness of your body and your experience.
 This type of prayer can be quietly spoken or repeated in your mind.

-Between the two halves of this prayer take a brief pause.
+Between the two halves of this prayer, take a brief pause.
 Allow yourself to rest in the world between.
-This space is both a space of the present, the past, and the yet to be.
+This space is a space of the present, the past, and the yet to be.
 A space of possibility and longing.
 The space between the halves is one of hope.
-Hope that the space between myself, and our world and God may decrease.
-That as one half of a breath follows the other, the realities in our prayer would follow one another.
+Hope that the space between myself, our world, and our God may decrease.
+As one half of a breath follows the other, the realities in our prayer would follow one another.

 What is prayed will change.
-Nearly every breath prayer includes an honest reality about your life paired with a related divine truth.
-This truth may be an excerpt of scripture, something you believe about God, or an expression of desperation to God.
+Nearly every breath prayer includes an honest reality about your life, paired with a related divine truth.
+This truth may be an excerpt from scripture, something you believe about God, or an expression to God.
 If you are new to breath prayers, we encourage you to start with a couple verses in one of the gospels or a stanza from a psalm.

-These prayers can be topical, or created as needed for your context.
+These prayers can be topical or created as needed for your context.
 Breath prayers are used to bring our focus back to Jesus.
 They can be prayed to express a deep need, as Bartimaeus did.
-They can be prayed to realign our hearts and minds on things above.
-To affirm and remind ourselves of a character of God in our life.
+They can be prayed to realign our hearts and minds on things of Christ.
+They can affirm and remind ourselves of the character of God in our life.
 They can free us from lies about ourselves and our situation.
 You can pray scripture back to God.
-To declare what you’re experiencing with a response from scripture.
-Or to simply welcome God into your day or circumstance.
+You can declare what you’re experiencing with a response from scripture.
+Or, you can simply welcome God into your day and circumstances.

 Praying Breath Prayer